enkidevs/curriculum/lua/roblox-studio/understanding-studio/properties-interface-i.md

 Properties refer to the **attributes of an object**.
 They can be changed using scripts or manually, but for now, we'll focus on manual changes.

-To prompt the property window, *add a part* first using the insert tool.
+To prompt the property window, *add a part* using the insert tool.

 ![insert-part](https://img.enkipro.com/7754da78b6515473cc31c74d0fc201cb.png)